 Using a Cookbook to Meal Plan

-This is actually my absolute favourite way to meal plan.
-A couple Christmases ago I asked my husband for a cookbook, but not just any cookbook- a SkinnyTaste cookbook.
+This is actually my absolute favorite way to meal plan.
+A couple of Christmases ago I asked my husband for a cookbook, but not just any cookbook- a SkinnyTaste cookbook.
 You see, I had been stalking Gina’s site for quite some time and so when he asked what I wanted I promptly told him.
 Actually, I’m pretty sure I was the one who ordered it but I wasn’t allowed to open in until December 24th.

 With the help of this fantastic curation of mouthwatering meals, I have upped my cooking game.
-I’ve learnt to mix and match meals by adding a part of a recipe with old family favourites.Whenever I lack inspiration, I simply flip through a few pages and look at my notes on top of the recipe page.
+I’ve learned to mix and match meals by adding a part of a recipe with old family favorites.Whenever I lack inspiration, I simply flip through a few pages and look at my notes on top of the recipe page.
 Once I’ve tried a recipe, I always rate them- this way I don’t repeat a meal my family didn’t like.

 So that’s the first way to meal plan, find a cookbook that you love and chose a few meals from it.